DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 The fundraiser will also have the responsibility of deciding what can and cannot be changed.
 For example the main goal of the project is not likely to change.
 Even if you give a small amount and have an insignificant weight in the decisions you can rest assured that your money will still be used for the same goal.
 Someone who gave 90% of the funds won't be able to change that.

-Why use Digis4Commits and not send funds directly to the fundraiser?
+Why use DigiByteProjects and not send funds directly to the fundraiser?
 ------------------------------------------------------------------

-Digis4Commits provides tools to the donors and the fundraisers through the use of DigiByte as a currency with a focus on the DigiByte community.
+DigiByteProjects provides tools to the donors and the fundraisers through the use of DigiByte as a currency with a focus on the DigiByte community.

-The donors can browse the fundraiser history: what projects he managed, how he distributed funds, what comments he received, etc. The fundraisers are forced to distribute the funds through Digis4Commits so that anyone can see the details.
+The donors can browse the fundraiser history: what projects he managed, how he distributed funds, what comments he received, etc. The fundraisers are forced to distribute the funds through DigiByteProjects so that anyone can see the details.
 For example if the fundraiser decided to send money to a GitHub account, then the GitHub account name will be displayed, not only the payment address.

 The fundraisers have tools to easily distribute money.
 They can for example send funds to an email address.
-Digis4Commits will take charge of getting payment information from the owner of this email address.
+DigiByteProjects will take charge of getting payment information from the owner of this email address.
 They can also send funds to a GitHub users or to the author of a particular commit.
 More options will be added later (sending to a Reddit user, to a forum member, etc.).

 We also provide tools to identify donors.
 When they donate they can provide a address.
-This address can be used whenever Digis4Commits, the fundraiser or anyone wants to identify a donor.
+This address can be used whenever DigiByteProjects, the fundraiser or anyone wants to identify a donor.
 Anyone able to sign with this address will be considered the sender of the associated money.
 This can be used to return the funds, to organize votes, to send rewards, etc.

 Can I trust the fundraisers?